TechMeToTheCloud/Azure-Cost-Management/README.md

 * Have a look at the Azure Powershell documentation 📖.
 Look at the Reference part especially to list what options are available for your resources (Pause, Stop, Reduce the compute, etc)
   * https://docs.microsoft.com/en-us/powershell/azure/?view=azps-5.4.0

-# Step 3 Create a Powershell script that would "minimize" the costs based on the options identified in Step 2
+# Step 3 Create a Powershell script that "minimizes" the costs based on the options identified in Step 2

 In this case, Synapse Pools are the main "problem".
 <br><br>Let's minimize the cost for those resources.